3 History of Rockets & Space Flight

 Photograph of the silver Hubble Space Telescope on a black background.

-The Hubble Space Telescope (HST) remains a vital platform for astronomy research.
+The Hubble Space Telescope (HST), which is in a low Earth orbit, remains a vital platform for astronomy research.

 In December 2021, NASA launched the James Webb Space Telescope (JWST) into space.
 It can view objects that are too distant for the Hubble Space Telescope.
 The JWST is expected to make many future advances in understanding astronomy and cosmology, such as observations of the first stars.
 The JWST operates approximately 930,000 miles (1,500,000 km) beyond Earth’s orbit around the Sun compared to the Hubble, which orbits only 340 miles (550 km) above the Earth.